Javed Akhtar: Personal life

 “There are certain things that I’d like to make clear at the very outset.
 Don’t get carried away by my name — Javed Akhtar.
 I am not revealing a secret, I am saying something that I have said many times, in writing or on TV, in public… I’m an atheist, I have no religious beliefs.
 And I don’t believe in spirituality of some kind".

 Akhtar was nominated to the Parliament upper house Rajya Sabha on 16 November 2009.

 Akhtar was married to Honey Irani, with whom he had two children, Farhan Akhtar, a film actor, producer, director and Zoya Akhtar, a film writer, director and producer.
 The father-and-son duo have worked together in films such as Dil Chahta Hai, Lakshya, Rock On!! and Zindagi Na Milegi Dobara with Zoya.
-Farhan was married to Adhuna Akhtar, a hair stylist.
+Farhan was previously married to hair stylist Adhuna Akhtar, they divorced in 2017, and he is currently married to actress and singer Shibani Dandekar.

 Despite having an Islamic upbringing, Akhtar declared himself to be an "equal opportunity atheist" who is against all faiths, and also brought up his children Farhan and Zoya Akhtar as atheists.
 However, he continues to identify as a "cultural Muslim" because of his heritage associated with the Islamic civilization.

 Akhtar married Shabana Azmi, the daughter of Urdu poet, Kaifi Azmi and later divorced Irani.
 Akhtar's uncle, Asrar-ul-Haq "Majaz" was also an Urdu poet.
 His uncle, Ansar Harvani, was a member of the Indian independence movement and an elected Member of Parliament.
 Akhtar's aunt, Hamida Salim, was an Indian author, economist and educator as well.

 Awards and nominations

+Akhtar receiving Padma Bhushan by the then President A.P.J.
+Abdul Kalam in 2007.